What Is Ptosis (Droopy Eyelids, Droopy Eyes)?

 This is the most common cause of congenital ptosis.

-Horner's syndrome is a neurological disorder that causes mild ptosis on one eye.
-The affected eye also has a smaller pupil and may have a different colored iris compared to the other eye.
+Horner’s syndrome is a neurological disorder that causes mild ptosis in one eye.
+The affected eye also has a smaller pupil and may have a different colored iris than the other eye.

 The most frequent cause of congenital Horner’s syndrome is birth trauma.

-Third cranial nerve palsy is a neurological condition that causes ptosis, double vision, eye turn (down and out), and in some cases, a dilated pupil.
+Third cranial nerve palsy is a neurological condition that causes ptosis, double vision, eye turn (down and out), and sometimes, a dilated pupil.

-Congenital third nerve palsies may be related to birth trauma, infection, or a developmental abnormality.
+Congenital third nerve palsies may be related to birth trauma, infection, or developmental abnormalities.

-Marcus Gunn jaw-winking syndrome is the most common form of congenital ptosis with an underlying neurological cause.
+Marcus Gunn Jaw winking syndrome (MGJWS) is the most common form of congenital ptosis with an underlying neurological cause.

 The nerves controlling the eyelid muscles and the nerves controlling the jaw muscles develop an abnormal connection.

-As a result, the eyelid with ptosis moves up and down anytime the person opens their mouth, chews, swallows, or makes other jaw movements.
+As a result, the eyelid with ptosis moves up and down anytime the mouth opens or while chewing, swallowing, or moving the jaw.

 Aponeurotic ptosis is the most common form of ptosis.
 It is typically associated with older age, eye surgery, or trauma.

-This type of ptosis is related to a gradual weakening and stretching of the eyelid muscle.
+This form of ptosis is related to the eyelid muscle’s gradual weakening and stretching.

 Myasthenia gravis is an autoimmune eye disease that causes muscle fatigue and weakness.
 It is usually worse at the end of the day.